danielsaidi/OnboardingKit/README.md

 The various ``Onboarding`` types defines unique onboarding experience behaviors, for instance:

 * ``Onboarding`` is presented right away, and only once.
-* ``ConditionalOnboarding`` is presented when a certain condition returns `true`.
+* ``Onboarding.Conditional`` is presented when a certain condition returns `true`.
-* ``CorrectBehaviorOnboarding`` is presented when a user is not behaving as intended.
+* ``Onboarding.CorrectBehavior`` is presented when a user is not behaving as intended.
-* ``DelayedOnboarding`` is presented after a certain number of presentation attempts.
+* ``Onboarding.Delayed`` is presented after a certain number of presentation attempts.

-OnboardingKit has views that can be used to present onboarding flows, as well as ways to handle page state.
+OnboardingKit has various onboarding flows, and convenient ways to handle page state.

-* An ``OnboardingPageView`` can be used to show a set of pages in a horizontal page view.
+* An ``OnboardingPageView`` can be used to present manually scrolling pages.
-* An ``OnboardingSlideshow`` can be used to show a set of pages in a slideshow that auto-slides forward.
+* An ``OnboardingSlideshow`` can be used to present an automatically progressing slideshow.
-* An ``OnboardingScreen`` can be used to wrap any onboarding flow in a frame with additional controls.
-* An ``OnboardingPageState`` can be used to manage page state for all views.

-All views support all major Apple platforms (iOS, macOS, tvOS, watchOS & visionOS).

 See the online [getting started guide][Getting-Started] for more information.